Inc0mple/DungeonCrawler1DProject/README.md

 Can be used in combat, with different classes having different skills.

+- `Guard`: Guards target, increasing defence.
+Used by Warriors.
+- `Disarm`: Disarms target, decreasing attack.
+Used by Warriors.
 - `Poison`: Poisons target, removing health each turn.
+Used by Rangers.
+- `Heighten Senses`: Heighten senses of target, increasing target accuracy and dodge.
+Used by Rangers.
+- `Empower`: Empowers target, increasing attack.
+Used by Beserkers.
 - `Daze`: Dazes target, decreasing accuracy of target.
+Used by Survivalists.
 - `Slow`: Slows target, decreasing dodge and speed of target.
-- `Heighten Senses`: Heighten senses of target, increasing target accuracy and dodge.
-- `Empower`: Empowers target, increasing attack
-- `Guard`: Guards target, increasing defence.
-- `Disarm`: Disarms target, decreasing attack.
+Used by Survivalists.

 ### **References**